Skip to main content

 However, during the election process, the University and the USW challenged the eligibility of certain employees based on their status.
 For example, some individuals on the list were later identified by the USW and/or the University as managers, and as a result their ballot was challenged.
 The parties may discuss these challenges as well as the scope of the professional and non-professional bargaining units during the collective bargaining process.

-In the coming weeks, the University will be establishing a Status Quo Committee to help address specific situations and questions.
-When available, information on submitting questions will be shared via HR Partners.
+The University has established a Status Quo Committee to help address specific situations and questions.
+Information on submitting questions to the SQC has been shared with the HR Partner team.

 Is there guidance for what I can and cannot say as it relates to contract negotiations?